-The full detail of the new legislation can be found at www.ico.org.uk
+The full detail of the new legislation can be found at www.ico.org.uk bute.gov.uk/privacy/education-general.

-A link to the general privacy notice for education can be found at www.argyll-bute.gov.uk/privacy/education-general.
 This privacy notice outlines the information that we require to provide Education for Children and Young People, who we will share that information with, why we need the information, what we will do with the information and how long we will keep the information.